croquet/multiblaster-tutorial/README.md

 ## Step 8

-_yet to be written_

 Add persistent highscore.

+This step adds a text input field for players' initials (emoji work too).
+Its value is kept in `localStorage` so players only have to type it once.

+A highscore table is added to the model, and persisted using `persistSession()` call.
+Persisting means that the important session contents survives even if the model code changes, which normally means it starts from scratch.
+If persisted data exists for a session that uses the same name but new code, it will be passed into the root model's `init()` method.

 ## Step 9

 Code: [step9.html](step9.html) ([RUN](https://croquet.github.io/multiblaster-tutorial/step9.html))

 This is the finished tutorial game.
 It has some more features, like
 * support for mobile devices via touch input
+* ASDW keys in addition to arrow keys
+* visible thrusters
 * "wrapped" drawing so that objects are half-visible on both sides when crossing the screen edge
 * prevents ships getting destroyed by an asteroid in the spawn position
 * etc.